pierremaw/Tradingview-ChartBot/README.md

     - **`/info`**: Returns details about the incoming request, like IPs and user-agents.
     - **`/flask-health-check`**: A health check route.

-### Setup & Run
-1. Clone this repository.
-2. Navigate to the cloned directory.
-3. Install the required packages: `pip install -r requirements.txt`.
-4. Ensure you've set up the `.env` file correctly.
-5. Run the Flask app: `python app.py`.
-6. Now, the application will be running and waiting for incoming requests.

 ### Usage
 To trigger the automation: